quobit/awesome-python-in-education/README.md

 * [Python Basics](https://github.com/learnbyexample/Python_Basics)
 * [Dead Simple Python](https://dev.to/codemouse92/introducing-dead-simple-python-563o) - from beginners to python (not programming).
 * [Learn Python](https://learnpython.dev/) - Introduction and Intermediate Python, recorded for Frontend Masters by Nina Zakharenko.
+* [The Cracking Python Bootcamp](https://github.com/purcellconsult/Cracking-Python-Bootcamp) - Learn How to Code in Python in 12 Weeks By Building Fun Real World Projects.

 ### Data Science